All Episodes

 Thank you, sir.

-We're going to use the R word replace.
+We're going to use the R word, replace.

-The tool they say is going to help reverse backlogs in these cases.
+The tool, they say, is going to help reverse backlogs in these cases.

-But this is obviously a five-alarm fire, sound the alarm because this is going to give the UN the authority basically to have an on and off button, a switch, toggle it on, toggle it off with regard to controlling refugee flows into countries.
+They're going to look for deficiencies in the current technology, but this is obviously a five alarm fire sound the alarm because this is going to give the UN the authority, basically, to have an on and off button, a switch, toggle it on, toggle it off, with regard to controlling refugee flows into countries.

-They can essentially prioritize through AI vetting refugees based off of race or demography or religion or political beliefs.
+They can essentially prioritize through AI vetting refugees based off race or demography or religion or political beliefs.

 The program is just being rolled out.